 What to Do If You're Not Ready

-If your practice scores fall below the competitive range, resist the urge to schedule your test hoping for the best.
+If your practice scores fall below the competitive range, resist the urge to take the DAT and hoping for the best.
 Instead, create a strategic improvement plan:

 1. Create a Targeted Study Schedule